Written by Calvin on May 11, 2011/Calvin's Corner

 2011 Cycle Speedway World Championships

 In Cycle Speedway racing, contact is legal and often necessary.
-This does not mean you are allowed to T-bone another rider, but there will be contact.
+This does not mean you are allowed to T-bone another rider, but there will be contact, especially at turns.
 Riders must wear full pants and long sleeved jerseys.
 Gloves and kneepads are also a good idea, in addition to the mandatory helmet.
 Rules define any sport and its tactics, and these are laid by the British Federation Cycle Speedway.
 Section 6 details the equipment, and it begins with the machine:

 SECTION 6.1: A racing machine shall not be fitted with brakes, brake attachments, mudguards, rat-trap or all metal pedals, toe clips or straps, lamp brackets, wing-nuts, any form of gears or any other fittings considered dangerous by the referee.

 That’s right, the rules state there are to be no brakes of any sort on the bike, and don’t even think about those aero bar attachments.
 However, you must also use a freewheel, not a fixed gear.
 With average speed perhaps 28 kph (approx. 18 mph), how do you control speed?
 Your feet!